 We have also aimed to deepen the quality of cultural provision in the UK by giving a voice to individuals who have too often been overlooked.
 Through a comprehensive outreach program with our gallery and museum partners, we have sought to mobilise vulnerable and underprivileged groups such as suicide bereavement and mental health support groups, ex-offenders and their families, individuals on the Autism spectrum, etc.

-Following a twelve month trial period, we are happy to announce the launch of our Artistic Practice Support Scheme, an initiative whose sole objective is the provision of career advice and portfolio feedback for emerging artists.
+In 2020, with support from the Arts Council England, we launched our Artistic Practice Support Scheme, an initiative whose sole objective is the provision of career advice and portfolio feedback for emerging artists.

-As part of our commitment to supporting the professional development of UK photography, we will be funding established, mid-career UK artists and other industry professional such as academics, curators, publishers, etc. (which we will refer to as mentors) to hold regular, free advice sessions with emerging visual practitioners.
+As part of our commitment to supporting the professional development of UK photography, we are funding established, mid-career UK artists and other industry professional such as academics, curators, publishers, etc. to hold free advice sessions with emerging visual practitioners.

 .a brief bio with work experience (1x A4 page);